Creating a Culture of Innovation

 Oil, gas, automotive, infrastructure and pharmaceuticals see success rates between 4% and 11%.

 But why are these organizations struggling so much?
 Cultures of resisting change and a lack of employee input.
 Hearing 50,000 voices or coming up against a strong culture of tradition without any intelligible, rationalized strategy rarely bodes well.

 “When organizations undertake digital transformation and focus only on technology at the expense of culture, that can hinder progress in many areas,” Carey Oven, Deloitte Risk and Financial Advisory at Deloitte & Touche LLP.

 Failure to communicate and rationalize goals to stakeholders means you fail to align the team with your vision which causes an unfortunate ripple effect.
 As a result, your company culture gets diluted because leadership priorities shift away from the employees’ needs.
 Fear of replacement grows and morale suffers.
 By the time you’ve begun implementation, resistance, resentment has festered so staff buy-in and even retention can become a problem.

 Digital transformation buy-in relies on change management.
 Communication and change management is the difference between employees thinking they are being replaced by robots and thinking they will be upskilled which makes them more employable in future.
 If you’re going to have a successful digitization, you better have your team on board.

-5 Ways to Make Change Management Work for Digital Transformation
+A Change Management Strategy for Digital Transformation

-1. Foster a growth mindset
+1. Foster a Growth Mindset

 30% of companies are still considered to be technology laggards because nobody is saying what needs to be said.
 You and your leadership need a mindset shift.